pharmbio/ptp-project/notes/journal.md

 ## Next meeting:

 - On Monday, April 23, after morning meeting, but before 10

+# Project meeting 2018-04-24

+Attending: Ola, Staffan, Samuel
+Olas Room, kl 13:35

+- We got extension about a month.